5ause/league-scrapev2/README.md

 [MainObservation](src/MainObservation.py) puts together the APICollector and WebScrapeCollector information and produces a formatted dictionary of data, which is flattened in main.py.

+# Next steps

+ - gather more data
+ - feature engineering
+ - try excluding na values, or processing them some other way
+ - treat outliers
+ - feature selection, try selecing important-er features...
+ - try logistic regression or something ??? how does that work
+ - try other kinds of classification
+ - tune the random forest algorithm